 Each French subsidiary has its own staff representation bodies (staff council, single delegation, staff representatives).
 Meetings are held regularly with them by the directors of the subsidiaries, or by the human resources managers in compliance with the provisions of law.
 The collective and/or branch bargaining agreements are followed up in the framework of these meetings.

 1.6.
 Health & Safety conditions

-Given the company's activities, which are carried out almost entirely in "office" areas, the health and safety conditions do not require any particular remarks.
+Given the company's activities, the health and safety conditions do not require any particular remarks.
 The working areas are subject to continual maintenance and upkeep.